Negotiate and Draft Contracts Like a Pro

 The 5 Biggest Mistakes in Business Contracts

 - Contracts can be Changed at Any Time – just because you signed and agreed to a contract does not mean it is set in stone.
 Our practice at Sinai Law is specialized in re-negotiating contracts before they expire to better reflect a changing environment and business realty.
-Obviously it is harder to negotiate a contract amendment after signing one, but not impossible.
+It is obviously it is harder to negotiate a contract amendment after signing one, but not impossible.